deLaatLab/pipe4C/README.md

 A pipeline that processes multiplexed 4C-seq reads directly from FASTQ files.
 It generates files in a range of widely used formats to facilitate visualization and further data analysis using standard genome browsers and tools, including our recently developed peak caller for 4C-seq data peakC.

-If you have any difficulties using the pipeline, please do not hesitate to contact us (delaatbioinf@hubrecht.eu).

 ## Citation

 Krijger PHL, Geeven G, Bianchi V, Hilvering CRE, de Laat W. 4C-seq from beginning to end: A detailed protocol for sample preparation and data analysis.
 Methods.
 2019 Jul 26. pii: S1046-2023(18)30474-2. doi: 10.1016/j.ymeth.2019.07.014.